Skip to main content

 white map-pin icon for location RAF Shawbury

-Specialist training is delivered at the Defence College of Air and Space Operations at RAF Shawbury in Shropshire followed by Aerospace Surveillance at RAF Boulmer in Northumberland.
+Specialist training is delivered at the Defence College of Air and Space Operations at RAF Shawbury in Shropshire followed by Surveillance at RAF Boulmer in Northumberland.

 blue down triangle icon